ege-bayiz/reddit-misinformation/README.md

 # The Effect of Uncredible News on User Clusters on Reddit
 Analysis of uncredible and highly biased news in Reddit user clusters.
+This is a condensed version of the repository with some of the required data embedded in it for review purposes.

 ## How to run the codes?